blakeminix/blakeminix/README.md

 ### Hi there 👋
-- 🔭 I'm currently working on buiding a geography-based platform
+- 🔭 I'm currently working on a personal expense tracker
-- 🌱 I'm currently learning Firebase Cloud Functions
+- 🌱 I'm currently learning MongoDB, Express.js, and Angular
 - 📫 How to reach me: https://www.linkedin.com/in/blakeminix/
 - ⚡ Fun fact: I share my last name with an operating system